SPA1001 Introduction to Spanish I (3)

 Students will continue developing their Spanish skills by reading, writing, researching, and conversing about actual issues facing a diverse community.
 Students will apply their learning in community-based learning activities that correspond to the focus of the class.

-Prerequisite: SPA1016, or by permission of the instructor.
 This course continues building on the structures learned in Spanish 1016, Intermediate Spanish I, while introducing students to the practical application of Spanish to a project in the community, enhancing speaking abilities while learning outside the classroom.
-A prerequisite for a minor in Spanish or Latin American Studies.
+A prerequisite for a minor in Spanish Studies.

 SPA2100 Advanced Spanish: Composition and Grammar Review (3)